Configuration Options Reference

 <Connectivity user="DN" server="SERVER:PORT" protocol="TRANSPORT"/>

-If you are using a configuration that supports Disaster Recovery and Geo-Redundancy, there may be multiple connection elements present with each specifying a separate possible connection.
+If you are using a configuration that supports Disaster Recovery and Geo-Redundancy, there can be multiple connection elements present, with each element specifying a separate possible connection.
+Refer to the configuration settings of that feature for details.

 You must make the following changes and save the updated configuration file before using Genesys Softphone: